PolMine/cwbtools/cran-comments.md

 ## General remarks

-New auxiliary functionality to download corpus data from open archives and to install it locally.
-This release will be a prerequisite for other packages that provide access to corpus data at open science repositories.

-Update: A remaining invalid URL in a man page has been corrected.
+Improvements of the user interface with more telling status messages.
+This results in two new dependencies (cli, rstudioapi), but there is no tricky issue I could anticipate.

 ## Test environments

-* local OS X install, R 3.6.1
+* local OS X install, R 4.0.0
-* Ubuntu 14.04 (on travis-ci), R 3.6.1
+* Ubuntu 14.04 (on travis-ci), R 4.0.0
+* Windows/AppVeyor, R 3.6.1 Patched
 * win-builder (devel and release), R. 3.6.1
-* Windows/AppVeyor, R 3.6.1 Patched

 ## R CMD check results